Lisa Erlandson is a compulsive quilt collector whose habit has led to several quilt-related specialties.

 Lisa has an extensive collection of antique quilts that she shares during many of her lectures.
 She has spoken internationally and teaches and lectures at venues from small local guilds to national quilt shows.
 She also judges quilt shows ranging from county fairs to statewide shows.
 She is a past president of the American Quilt Study Group.

 She wrote the pattern instructions for quilts made by AQSG members and published in the 2013 book “Revival!
 A Study of Early 20th Century Colonial Revival Quilts” published by Kansas City Star Books.
-She served as the designer for the latest AQSG book: “In War Time: A Study of Civil War Era Quilts 1850 – 1865.”
+She has served as the designer for the AQSG Quilt Study books “In War Time: A Study of Civil War Era Quilts 1850 – 1865"; "Baskets!
+A Study of Nineteenth-Century Basket Quilts" and "200 years of Solid Color Quilts: A Quilt Study."
+Lisa also contributed a chapter in Mary Kerr's book "Southern Quilts."

 Lisa has a Master of Arts degree in Public Communication from the University of North Texas.